microsoft/nnitp/docs/quick_start.rst

 .. image:: quick_start_7.png

-Some images regions in the third row do indeed contain a diagonal edge, but its very hard to generalize about these image fragments.
+Some image regions in the third row do indeed contain a diagonal edge, but its very hard to generalize about these image fragments.
 This seems to be generally true about neural nets: an individual hidden unit is a very noisy predictor.
 We need to collect an ensemble